wennjie/react-redux-ionic/README.md

 `touch VisibleActivityList.js FilterLink.js AddActivity.js`

-Generally, containers will have to methods and export them using the connect method.
+Generally, containers will have two methods and export them using the connect method.
 The methods are mapStateToProps and mapDispatchToProps.
 The names are well chosen. mapStateToProps takes a slice of the store and maps it to props for the component specified in the connect method.

 The clearest example of this is FilterLink.js.